 Cost: This will be your most expensive option, but if your creative needs require a large team and your budget allows for it, this is the way to go.
 If you have on-going, complex marketing needs, this is when an agency would really be able to help you.

 This is a solo professional that works one-on-one with their clients.
 Experience can vary, but many independents have years of experience either working at an Agency or in-house at a large company.
 This is usually a good solution for small businesses that don't need a full-time designer in-house but don't have the time to create their designs or don't have the budget for an Agency.
 This is also a good solution for businesses that might have an in-house art or marketing department and need someone to help with overflow.

 Customer Service: Independent Professionals work closely with their clients.
 They ask lots of questions to arrive a creative solution to help you meet your goals and usually take on a limited number of clients so that they can allow for that one-on-one time to walk their clients through the process.

 Creativity: Because design quality can vary among freelancers, be sure to ask about their experience, look at their work and get referrals from other business owners.
 Experienced designers will not be order takers.
 They will take you through a creative brief to arrive at the best design strategy for you and create you an original brand that best represents who you are.

-Cost: While working with a Creative Professional will be more expensive than the DIY solution, they will save you the time of doing it yourself.
+Cost: If you choose to hire a graphic designer, it will be more expensive than a DIY solution, but they will save you the time of doing it yourself.
 They also have little overhead, so their costs typically come in less than a large Agency.

 How do you decide?